damian-romero/covid19_mx/README.md

 #### DEVS
-- ToDo: add ToDo file
+- Please look at the ToDo.md file to see what remains to be done